WebstepSweden/Frontend-codetest/README.md

 Welcome to Websteps frontend code test!

-In this code test, we want you to build a small trivia game, in order to get a sence of you coding skills as well as your UX skills.
+In this code test, we want you to build a small trivia game, in order to get a sense of your coding and UX skills.

-The test is supposed to take around 4 hours and you pick the any UI framework that you are comfortable with, but preferably nothing to unknown.
+The test is supposed to take around 4 hours and you choose freely in frameworks and libraries.

 User stories to complete:
 - As a user, I should be able to create a quiz
 - As a user, I should be able to answer a question
-- As a user, when I selected an answer, I should see if my answer was the correct one
+- As a user, when I selected a answer, I should see if my answer was the correct
 - As a user, I should see how many correct answers I have selected in the quiz

 ### API
-Integrate twoards the trivia api, https://opentdb.com/api_config.php
+Integrate towards the trivia api, https://opentdb.com/api_config.php

 ### Criteria:
 - The application should contain at least two pages, one form page and one quiz page where the questions are answered